Filtered formal groups, Cartier duality, and derived algebraic geometry: Lifts of Ghat -Hochschild homology to the sphere

-\begin{proof} This will be an application of the Artin-Lurie representability theorem, cf. \cite[Theorem 18.1.0.1]{lurie2016spectral}.
-Given spectral stacks $X, Y$, the derived spectral mapping stack $ \Map(Y, X) $ is representable by a spectral scheme if and only if it is nilcomplete, infinitesimally cohesive and admits a cotangent complex and if the truncation $t_0(\Map(Y, X) ) $ is representable by a classical scheme.
-By Proposition 5.10 of \cite{halpern2014mapping} if $Y$ is of finite tor-amplitude and $X$ admits a cotangent complex, then so does the mapping stack $\Map(Y, X)$; in our case $X$ is an honest spectral scheme which has a cotangent complex.
-Note that the condition of being finite tor-amplitude is local on the source with respect to the flat topology (cf. \cite[Proposition 6.1.2.1]{lurie2016spectral}.
-Thus if there exists a flat cover $U \to Y$ such that the composition $U \to Y \to \Spec R$ is of finite tor amplitude, then $Y \to \Spec R$ itself has this property.
+\begin{proof} This will be an application of the Artin--Lurie representability theorem; \textit{cf}. \cite[Theorem 18.1.0.1]{lurie2016spectral}.
+Given spectral stacks $X$ and $Y$, the derived spectral mapping stack $ \Map(Y, X) $ is representable by a spectral scheme if and only if it is nilcomplete, infinitesimally cohesive and admits a cotangent complex and if the truncation $t_0(\Map(Y, X) ) $ is representable by a classical scheme.
+By \cite[Proposition 5.10]{halpern2014mapping}, if $Y$ is of finite Tor-amplitude and $X$ admits a cotangent complex, then so does the mapping stack $\Map(Y, X)$.
+In our case, $X$ is an honest spectral scheme which has a cotangent complex.
+Note that the condition of being of finite Tor-amplitude is local on the source with respect to the flat topology (\textit{cf}. \cite[Proposition 6.1.2.1]{lurie2016spectral}.
+Thus if there exists a flat cover $U \to Y$ such that the composition $U \to Y \to \Spec(R)$ is of finite Tor-amplitude, then $Y \to \Spec(R)$ itself has this property.
 Infinitesimal cohesion follows from \cite[Lemma 2.2.6.13]{toen2008homotopical}.
-The following lemma takes care of nilcompleteness:
+The following lemma takes care of the nilcompleteness.

 \begin{lem} Let $Y$ be a spectral stack over $\Spec(R)$ which may be written as a colimit of affine spectral schemes